Scouts BSA Summer Camp at Lowden

 Summer camp is definitely one of the main highlights of every Scout's annual camping experience.
 Camp Lowden provides many acres of outdoor fun and excitement.
 Scouts can earn or begin many merit badges while at camp, and Scouts have many opportunities to learn skills they otherwise may not have a chance to earn.
-Some of our popular activity areas include the following:
+Some of our popular activity areas include swimming, handicraft, nature area, climbing tower, shooting sports, and ropes course.

 First Class Express